Faris Al-Sultan: Private life

 Al-Sultan's father Talib came to Germany from Iraq in 1958.
 His mother Lydia is from Munich, where his father works as the head of a translation agency.
 Faris Al-Sultan attended high school in Munich/Moosach.
 He was a graduate student at Ludwig Maximilian University of Munich, working on a Master's degree in Arabic language, literature, and history.
 Al-Sultan dropped out of graduate school before completing his degree to focus on triathlons.

-In April 2014, his son was born, since November 2014 he has been married to the former triathlete Ina Reinders and in January 2016, their daughter was born.
+In April 2014, his son was born; since November 2014 he has been married to former triathlete Ina Reinders and in January 2016, their daughter was born.

-Currently, Faris al-Sultan is coach of Patrick Lange, 2 time Ironman World Champion triathlete.
+Faris al-Sultan is the coach of Patrick Lange, 3-time Ironman World Champion triathlete.